VISHWAJ33T/site/data/blog/dry-vs-wet-vs-aha-principles-comparison-for-web-development.md

 ---
 tags: ['Best Practices', 'Code Quality', 'Architecture']
 draft: false
-title: "DRY, WET, or AHA?
-Choosing the Right Coding Philosophy"
+title: 'DRY, WET, or AHA?
+Choosing the Right Coding Philosophy'
 summary: "DRY, WET, and AHA are three competing ideas about the 'right' way to write code.
 But which one is best?
 Let's break them down and learn how to find the perfect balance."
 date: 2024-03-10
 images: []